 Growing up in Africa, Gavin was fascinated by the bush and its ecosystems and wanted to become a conservationist.
 However, the lure of computers and programming proved too strong and he studied Information Systems, Economics and Strategic Management.

 Gavin worked in Africa, Europe and Asia delivering change initiatives across Finance, Energy, Insurance, Paper and Electricity industries.
 He has delivered global IT transformations and strategic business organisation changes at FTSE100 companies with multi million pound budgets.
 In 2012, he moved to rural France with his family to restore an old farm, which rekindled his passion for conservation and started him down a path exploring sustainable solutions and circular economies.
-We’re pleased he’s found a home with us where he can use his strengths and passions across all these areas.
+We’re pleased he’s working with us across these areas.

 With an education in communication, Camilla throws herself in all situations where these skills can be used.
 That is writing articles, planning events, interviewing customers or trying to start up collaborations.